elastic/kibana/rfcs/text/0002_encrypted_attributes.md

 # Adoption strategy

-Integration should be pretty easy which would include depending on the plugin.
-And registering the desired saved object type with it.
-And building and using the desired decryption contexts.
+Integration should be pretty easy which would include depending on the plugin, registering the desired saved object type with it and defining encrypted attributes in the `mappings.json`.

 # How we teach this

-`savedObjectAttributeCrypto` as the name of the `thing` where it's seen as a separate extension on top of the saved object service.
+The `encrypted_saved_objects` as the name of the `thing` where it's seen as a separate extension on top of the saved object service.

-Provide a README.md in the plugin directory with examples for how to depend on the plugin and define a type has hidden attributes.
+Provide a README.md in the plugin directory with the usage examples.

 # Unresolved questions

-- Is `savedObjectAttributeCrypto` an acceptable name for the plugin
+* Is it acceptable to have this plugin in Basic?
-- Is building a method that receives the object with the decrypted attributes make sense?
-- Are there other use-cases that are not served with that interface?
+* Are there any other use-cases that are not served with that interface?
+* How would this work with Saved Objects Export\Import API?
-- How would this work with migrations, if the attribute names wanted to be changed, a decrypt context would need to be created for migration.
+* How would this work with migrations, if the attribute names wanted to be changed, a decrypt context would need to be created for migration?